birbkeks/birbpack/README.md

 5. Open the Minecraft launcher you use and select "Fabric" from the versions menu.

 # Mods that are included in this modpack:
-Total of 69 (nice) mods are being used for this modpack.
+Total of 82 mods are being used for this modpack.
 - Antighost
 - Appleskin
 - Architectury
+- Axolotl Buckets
 - Bad Packets
 - Bedrock Waters
 - Better Ping Display
 - Blur
+- Boat Item View
 - Bobby
+- Bounced
 - Capes
 - Care To Share
 - Chunky
+- Clear Void
 - Cloth Config
 - Clumps
 - Collective
 - CraftPresence
 - Customizable Elytra
 - Debugify
+- Draggable Lists
 - Dynamic FPS
 - Eating Animation
+- Elytra Time
 - Emoji Type
 - Enchanted Block Entities
 - Entity Model Features